 File Definition Tables Form

 In order to create a custom CSV Loader the Files Destination Form needs to be completed.
 This form maps the CSV Input file to columns in one or more Destination tables.
-For the purposes of the Routine Services data only one Destination Table will be used. .
+For the purposes of the Routine Services data only one Destination Table will be used.
 The following settings will be inputted into the form: